bdwjn/puny-httpd/README.md

     * not contain `/.` (oh look, a security feature!)
 * **Maximum filesize of 1 MB**, as files are sent using a single [sendfile(2)](https://linux.die.net/man/2/sendfile) call.
   * No error checking on this either, if Linux decides to only send half the file, tough luck.
-* The ELF header loads code and data in the same memory section.
-This saves 32 bytes, but it means that **CODE IS WRITABLE** and **DATA IS EXECUTABLE**.
+* **The code is writable and data is executable**.
+The ELF header loads code and data in the same memory section.
+This is extremely bad practice, but it saves 32 bytes!

 ## Requirements